 What does that mean for DRBD?

 The interests of LINBIT’s customers vary widely.
-Some want to use LINSTOR without DRBD – this is now supported.
-A very prominent example for this category is Intel, who uses LINSTOR in its Rack Scale Design effort to connect storage nodes and compute nodes with NVMe-oF.
+Some want to use LINSTOR without DRBD – which is now supported.
+A very prominent example of this is Intel, who uses LINSTOR in its Rack Scale Design effort to connect storage nodes and compute nodes with NVMe-oF.
 In this example, the storage is disaggregated from the other nodes.

 Other customers see converged architectures as a better fit.
 For converged scenarios, DRBD has many advantages over a pure data access protocol such as NVMe-oF.
-LINSTOR is built from the ground up to manage DRBD, as such DRBD support will remain.
+LINSTOR is built from the ground up to manage DRBD, therefore, the need for DRBD support will remain.

-Due to the fact that Swordfish is an extension of Redfish, which needs be implemented in the BMC (Baseboard Management Controller), we have decided to extend LINSTOR’s driver set to configure NVMe-oF target and initiator software.
+Due to the fact that Swordfish is an extension of Redfish, which needs to be implemented in the Baseboard Management Controller (BMC), we have decided to extend LINSTOR’s driver set to configure NVMe-oF target and initiator software.
 We do this by utilizing existing tools found within the Linux operating system, eliminating the need for a Swordfish software stack.